Q. What is a Public Insurance Adjuster?

 other factual proofs of loss and all necessary

-behalf, with the insurance company's representatives to handle
+negotiate, on your behalf, with the insurance company's representatives to

-all matters essential to a proper and satisfactory adjustment for
+handle all matters essential to a proper and satisfactory adjustment for you.

 Insurance companies offer to pay only what is due to you